By Regional Parks Staff

 For outdoor enthusiasts, one of the best things about living in Sonoma County is the moderate weather.
 Except for days with heavy rains, hiking here can be a year-round pleasure.

-In fact, venturing out in winter has its benefits: Seasonal streams flow, hillsides green, the air is crisp, and the sky is brilliantly clear or painted with clouds.
+In fact, venturing out in winter has its benefits: Seasonal streams are flowing, hillsides are green, the air is crisp, and the sky is brilliantly clear or painted with clouds.
 So, to keep you moving this winter, here are some of our favorite hikes.

 Valley of the Moon Trail at Sonoma Valley Regional Park: The paved Valley of the Moon Trail is one of our favorite wet-weather outings.
 No worries about muddy crossings when wandering along this corridor of blue and black oaks.